OctopusDeploy/docs/src/pages/docs/projects/variables/sensitive-variables.md

 Learn more about [security and encryption](/docs/security/data-encryption) in Octopus Deploy.
 :::

+When dealing with sensitive variables, Octopus encrypts these values using:

+- **AES-256** encryption when they are stored in the Octopus database in versions 2024.4 and newer.
+- **AES-128** encryption when they are stored in the Octopus database in versions prior to 2024.4.
-When dealing with sensitive variables, Octopus encrypts these values using **AES128 encryption** any time they are in transmission, or "at rest" like when they are stored in the Octopus database or staged on a deployment target as part of a deployment.
+- **AES-128 encryption** any time they are in transmission, or when they are stored on a deployment target as part of a deployment.

 You can use these sensitive values in your deployment process just like normal [variables](/docs/projects/variables), with two notable exceptions:

 - Once the variable is saved, Octopus will **never allow you to retrieve the value** via the [REST API](/docs/octopus-rest-api) or the Octopus Web Portal; and
 - Whenever possible, Octopus will **mask these sensitive values in logs**.